Latin Alive! Book 1 (Student Edition)

 Written by experienced and enthusiastic Latin teachers, the Latin Alive! series provides complete Latin training that enables students to read and translate original Latin.
 The Latin Alive! series features a unique blend of grammatical training and engaging reading of original Latin texts that will help maintain student interest and impart skill, capacity, and mastery.
 Where other curricula downplay training in grammar, the authors of this series have found a way to teach grammar so that students understand and enjoy it.
 The authors present Latin grammar in small, digestible sections that are clearly illustrated and explained.
 As students find success decoding and reading Latin, their pleasure will increase.

 The Latin Alive! series also creates student enjoyment by illustrating the relevance of Latin in history, ancient and contemporary culture, the Romance languages, English derivatives, and the grammatical structure of English.
 Students will see in multiple ways the benefits of Latin study.
-By providing training in Roman culture, myths, and history (as well as robust Latin instruction), the series also prepares students well for the National Latin Exam and the Latin Advanced Placement Exam.
+By providing training in Roman culture, myths, and history (as well as robust Latin instruction), the series also prepares students well for the National Latin Exam and an Advanced Placement Latin course.

 How does this text compare with Latin for Children?